Risk Arbitrage Today Poll: Tech Wreck Or Buying Opportunity

 Norsat International

-The bidding war for Norsat International continues.
-On Monday Privet Fund Management made a unsolicited proposal to purchase Norsat for $11.50 per share in cash.
+The bidding war for Norsat International (NYSEMKT:NSAT) continues.
+On Monday Privet Fund Management made an unsolicited proposal to purchase Norsat for $11.50 per share in cash.

 Privet says it is prepared to sign a definitive agreement on non-financial terms and conditions substantially identical to the existing agreement with Hytera.